Peter Paul Rubens: Raising of the Cross

 Certainly, this man was innocent (Lk 23:47)

-It is in the painting ‘the Lance Sting’ now at KMSKA, but originally in the chapel of the Friars Minor, now Academy, that we can witness this sequel to the present story.
+It is in the painting ‘the Lance Sting’ at KMSKA that we can witness this sequel to the present story.

 In the Cathedral of Our Lady hangs in the south transept: Descent from the Cross.